jonnonz1/nz-statute-book/acts/public/2008/criminal-disclosure-act-2008.md

 **Amendments to other enactments**

 ### 37 Amendment to Local Government Official Information and Meetings Act 1987
-Section 17 of the Local Government Official Information and Meetings Act 1987 is amended by inserting the following paragraph after paragraph (d):.
+Section 17 of the Local Government Official Information and Meetings Act 1987 is amended by inserting the following paragraph after paragraph (d):
   (da) that the request is made by a defendant or person acting on behalf of a defendant and is—
     (i) for information that could be sought by the defendant under the Criminal Disclosure Act 2008; or (ii) for information that could be sought by the defendant under that Act and that has been disclosed to, or withheld from, the defendant under that Act:

 ### 38 Amendment to Official Information Act 1982
-Section 18 of the Official Information Act 1982 is amended by inserting the following paragraph after paragraph (d):.
+Section 18 of the Official Information Act 1982 is amended by inserting the following paragraph after paragraph (d):
   (da) that the request is made by a defendant or a person acting on behalf of a defendant and is—
     (i) for information that could be sought by the defendant under the Criminal Disclosure Act 2008; or (ii) for information that could be sought by the defendant under that Act and that has been disclosed to, or withheld from, the defendant under that Act:

 ### 39 Amendments to Privacy Act 1993
-(1) Section 29(1) of the Privacy Act 1993 is amended by inserting the following paragraph after paragraph (i):.
+(1) Section 29(1) of the Privacy Act 1993 is amended by inserting the following paragraph after paragraph (i):
   (ia) the request is made by a defendant or a defendant's agent and is—
     (i) for information that could be sought by the defendant under the Criminal Disclosure Act 2008; or (ii) for information that could be sought by the defendant under that Act and that has been disclosed to, or withheld from, the defendant under that Act; or